Kokosing River

-Etymologically, "Kokosing" translates roughly to "River of Little Owls."
+Etymologically, "Kokosing" translates roughly to "River of Little Owls" in Lenape language.

 The Kokosing River rises in Morrow County, northeast of Mount Gilead, and initially flows southwardly.
 It turns eastwardly near Chesterville and flows through Knox and Coshocton Counties, passing the communities of Mount Vernon, Gambier and Howard.
 In western Coshocton County the Kokosing joins the Mohican River to form the Walhonding River, about 2 miles (3 km) northwest of Nellie.

 Upstream of Mount Vernon, the Kokosing collects its largest tributary, the North Branch Kokosing River, which rises in Morrow County and flows southeastwardly through Knox County, past Fredericktown.

 Between Mount Vernon and Howard, the river is roughly paralleled by a rail trail, the Kokosing Gap Trail which continues to the town of Danville.

 Variant names

 According to the Geographic Names Information System, the Kokosing River has also been known historically as: